Does Cheap Invoice Finance (Factoring / Invoice Discounting) exist?

-All Star Funding Solutions have over 17 years’ experience in the Invoice Factoring / Invoice Discounting sector and we work with all the key lenders in the UK.
+Without a doubt experience is key and All Star Funding Solutions has over 17 years’ experience in the Invoice Factoring / Invoice Discounting sector and we work with all the key lenders in the UK.
 We are completely independent and use our experience to not only identify the perfect solution but to help bridge the gap between the lender and business.

-If you are looking to switch lenders this is our key specialty.
-We have helped switch a large number of facilities in our time and all our lenders follow the ABFA code of conduct for switching facilities.
+Subsequently if you are looking to switch lenders this is our key specialty.
+As well as this we have helped switch a large number of facilities in our time and all our lenders follow the ABFA code of conduct for switching facilities.

-If you are interested in finding out more about Invoice Factoring / Invoice Discounting please click on the link below
+Finally should you be interested in finding out more about Invoice Factoring / Invoice Discounting please click on the link below

 Last but not least give us a call on 0161 8211478 for a confidential discussion.